theima/ein/README.md

  }
  ```

-The function returned from the first function will supply the function following this middleware.
-This might be another middleware or the function executing the action and updating the model.
+##### `action`

+This function is responsible for creating the middleware function that will be applied on the execution chain.

  ```typescript
  return (action) => {